Bar Shiru

 Oakland, CA

-Could a double-height, industrial space with exposed concrete beams and steel decking be transformed into a serene jazz-focused lounge?
 Situated just steps from the bustling Fox Theater and noisy neighboring bars, Bar Shiru was envisioned as a sonic and atmospheric refuge.
-The first Bay Area analog-only vinyl record bar, it would encourage quiet, meaningful interaction and deep listening over Japanese whiskey and craft cocktails, with a cap on group size to maintain an intimate vibe.
+The first Bay Area analog-only vinyl record bar, the mission was to foster quiet, meaningful interaction and deep listening of full albums, with Japanese whiskey and craft cocktails, capping group size to maintain an intimate vibe.

 Row Image